Taglia01allinot/Taglia-s-Gaming-Pad/README.md

 Taglia's Gaming Pad is a 6 key macropad with 2 SK6812MINI RGB Leds that uses KMK software

-It was made for the Hackpad YSWS
+It was made for the Hackpad YSWS on Hack Club

 ## Features:
 - 3D printed case (color to be defined)